 Stress and anxiety – can be from life changes or other things going on

-Psychiatric issues – people with dealing with issues such as depression, neurological disorders, obsessive-compulsive disorder, panic attacks, or posttraumatic stress disorder have an increased risk
+Mental health challenges – people with dealing with issues such as depression, neurological disorders, obsessive-compulsive disorder, panic attacks, or posttraumatic stress disorder have an increased risk

 Alcohol – heavy drinking can increase your risk

 Medications – Some meds may trigger sleepwalking in patients including antidepressants, antipsychotics, and beta-blockers

 Okay, if you’re thinking about trying out a sleepwalking prevention device, the thing to keep in mind is that they don’t directly treat sleepwalking.

 Instead, most work by sounding an alert when someone is out of bed or as a physical barrier to keep them from wandering away.
 Your options range from low-tech no-frills remedies to more sophisticated electronics.